0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-gcp.md

 1. Google Cloud CLI, local or [Cloud Shell](https://cloud.google.com/shell)
 2. Web Console

-We'll only cover the first case in this guide.
+We only cover the first case in this guide.
 Let's start with deployment using Google Cloud CLI.

 1. Follow ["Before you begin" section](https://cloud.google.com/compute/docs/instances/create-start-instance#before-you-begin) to install and configure gcloud command-line tool.
 Pay attention to default region and zone, choose ones closer to you or your customers.
 You may use [gcping.com](https://gcping.com) to measure latency to choose the closest location.